tarquin-the-brave/blog/content/posts/re-learning-haskell-3.md

                0 MB total memory in use (0 MB lost due to fragmentation)
 ```

-The numbers went back up a bit, but no where near the level of the solution
+The numbers went back up a bit, but nowhere near the level of the solution
 using `String` and the [`readFile` from Prelude][preludereadfile].

 I imagine there's a few ways in which `Text` has been made to be more efficient